Education Coordinator

 • Certifications in educational instruction from an accredited institution or organization is advantageous.

-• Any combination of experience and education will be considered in lieu of meeting exact qualifications.
+• Any combination of experience and education will be considered instead of meeting exact qualifications.

 • Ability to perform a variety of tasks concurrently with competing deadlines in a demanding environment.